jt96/fortune_scraper/README.md

 # fortune_scraper

-web scraping script that pulls all the fortunes from [www.fortunecookiemessage.com](www.fortunecookiemessage.com) using modules beautifulsoup and requests.
+web scraping script that pulls all the fortunes from [www.fortunecookiemessage.com](www.fortunecookiemessage.com) using libraries beautifulsoup and requests and writes all the fortunes to a text file.